jmora/mindgraph/pages/Ray Dalio --- principles.md

 	- [Recognize that if the people who have the power don't want to operate by principles, the principled way of operating will fail.](https://www.principles.com/principles/505d1673-d76e-4824-9dcb-93340d3e734f/)
 - [Remember That the WHO Is More Important than the WHAT](https://www.principles.com/principles/e7e49e3e-75c2-47ac-9a7b-2b3e403d6e57/)
 	- [Recognize that the most important decision for you to make is who you choose as your Responsible Parties.](https://www.principles.com/principles/ce63e789-2a10-40b9-b420-beffaf73c078/)
-		- Understand that the most important RPs are those responsible for the goals, outcomes, and machines at the highest levels.
+		- Understand that the most important RPs are those responsible for the goals, [[outcomes]], and machines at the highest levels.
 	- [Know that the ultimate Responsible Party will be the person who bears the consequences of what is done.](https://www.principles.com/principles/87e14118-c1ea-4a11-add7-4c8b9227c019/)
 		- Make sure that everyone has someone they report to.
 	- [Remember the force behind the thing.](https://www.principles.com/principles/4807b89a-956b-4ad7-9fe4-d989517f9073/)